Chudów: 18th century to present-day

-In 1706, the village estate came under the ownership of the Foglarów family.
+The village estate came under the ownership of the Foglar family in 1706.
+Later, in 1753, Freiherr Carl von Foglar und Kaltwasser is documented as residing in Chudow.
 After 1768, the estate changed hands frequently, gradually losing its former significance.
 In 1837, the castle's owner—German jurist and administrator of the Duchy of Racibórz (Herzogtum Ratibor), Alexander von Bally—carried out several alterations to its original design, resulting in the irreversible loss of its Renaissance character.
 Von Bally later lost his assets due to unsuccessful investments in hard coal exploration, and in 1844, his estates were put up for auction.

 The castle suffered severe fire damage in 1875, after which its final owner, Graf Hans Ulrich Gotthardt von Schaffgotsch, left it as a picturesque ruin.
 Abandoned since the late 19th century, only fragments of the walls, the four-sided tower, and the outline of the moat have survived to the present day.
 Since 1966, the castle ruin has been registered under No. A/568 and designated as a site of significant cultural value by the National Heritage Board of Poland.
 It is officially recognised as an object of cultural heritage.
 The only known lithograph of the castle, created by Alexander Duncker between 1859 and 1860, depicts the structure after several architectural alterations made by Alexander von Bally in the first half of the 19th century, which significantly altered its original Renaissance form.

 In 1995, the newly established Chudów Castle Foundation undertook the gradual restoration of the site.
 Within the restored tower, a small museum now houses one of Poland's most remarkable exhibitions of ceramic medieval Gothic cocklestove tiles.
 These tiles were uncovered on the castle grounds during restoration efforts and archaeological excavations.

 Since 2000, the Chudów Castle Foundation has hosted an annual medieval fair each August, featuring historical reenactments of tournaments and warfare on the castle grounds.